How to Prepare for a Speech with 15 pieces of Advice. Enjoy your reading with a cup of coffee!

 2. What is the next step to take when we are done?

 3. How can we build our audience’s trust?

 The last one is important because the face-to-face interaction with eye contact gives more impression than any other form of communication.
 Ontra said, “If you lose them in your presentation, all your marketing efforts will be wasted.
 Plus, if you don’t gain trust, no matter what they read on the media, your audiences will ignore all of it.”
-Alright, by thinking strategically, we put ourselves in the right mindset to support overall marketing efforts and connect with the audiences.
+By thinking strategically, we put ourselves in the right mindset to support overall marketing efforts and connect with the audiences.

 How to prepare for a speech 2: Know the materials

 According to Ontra, there is nothing worse than memorizing the presentation materials while speaking.
 “You have got to take a moment to know the content,” Ontra said.
 “If you can’t speak confidently with improvisation, people will know you are not the expert.”
 Suppose we fail to demonstrate our expertise, the audience will lose their interest before coming to trust our business.
 Understanding material doesn’t have to memorize a whole script.
 Instead, understand what we are trying to communicate by including:

 2. The flow of the materials

 4. The goals of the presentation